9th8/up-to-date-real-world-haskell/17-interfacing-with-c.md

 ::::

 This is much more concise!
 The `#enum` construct gives us three fields to work with.
-The first is the name of the type we\'d like the C defines to be treated as.
+The first is the name of the type we'd like the C defines to be treated as.
 This lets us pick something other than just `CInt` for the binding.
-We chose `PCREOption`\'s to construct.
+We chose `PCREOption`'s to construct.

 The second field is an optional constructor to place in front of the symbols.
 This is specifically for the case we want to construct